How to erase a memory

 November 2, 2010

-In hopes of understanding the molecular underpinnings of fear memory formation, the team further examined the proteins in the nerve cells of the amygdala before and after exposure to the loud tone.
-They found temporary increases in the amount of particular proteins — the calcium-permeable AMPARs — within a few hours of fear conditioning that peaked at 24 hours and disappeared 48 hours later.
+Zeroing in on those specific cells, he found temporary increases in the amount of particular proteins — the calcium-permeable AMPARs — within a few hours of fear conditioning.
+The increases peaked at 24 hours and disappeared 48 hours later.

-In further experiments, they found that removal of these proteins depends on the chemical modification of the GluA1 protein.
-Mice lacking this chemical modification of GluA1 recovered fear memories induced by loud tones, whereas littermates that still had normal GluA1 protein did not recover the same fear memories.
+So could they remove the fear memory by combining behavior therapy and protein removal?
+They also found that cells lacking this chemical modification of GluA1 recovered fear memories induced by loud tones, whereas littermates that still had normal GluA1 protein did not recover the same fear memories.
 Huganir suggests that drugs designed to control and enhance the removal of calcium-permeable AMPARs may be used to improve memory erasure.

 “This may sound like science fiction, the ability to selectively erase memories,” says Huganir.
 “But this may one day be applicable for the treatment of debilitating fearful memories in people, such as post-traumatic stress syndrome associated with war, rape or other traumatic events.”

-This study was funded by the National Institutes of Health and the Howard Hughes Medical Institute.
+The study is described in an open-access paper in Science and was funded by the National Institutes of Health and the Howard Hughes Medical Institute.